-[FFF]LLL.
+LLL.
 "School-age" means a child in care who is age five to 18 years.

-[GGG]MMM.
+MMM.
 "Staff evaluation" means that each staff member is evaluated by the director, using criteria from the individual's job description.
 The individual being evaluated knows ahead of time the criteria and procedures (which may include self-evaluation) for which they are being evaluated.
 The director discusses evaluation results with each staff member, and results are considered when determining salary increments and are incorporated into the individual's professional development plan.

-[HHH]NNN "Staff member" means any person, including educators, who are employed by the licensee and who are present at any time when children are present.
+NNN.
+"Staff member" means any person, including educators, who are employed by the licensee and who are present at any time when children are present.

-[HHH]OOO.
+OOO.
 "Substitute" means an adult who directly cares for, serves, and supervises children in a licensed child care facility, who works in place of the regular educator, and who works less than an average of 40 hours per month in a six month period.

-[HI]PPP.
+PPP.
 "Suspension" means a temporary cancellation of a license pending an appeal hearing or correction of deficiencies.

-[JJJ]QQQ.
+QQQ.
 "Site director" means the person at the site having responsibility for program administration and supervision of an out of school time program.
 This definition applies to out of school time programs only.

-[KKK]RRR.
+RRR.
 "Star level" means a license indicating the level of quality of an early childhood program.
 A greater number of stars indicates a higher level of quality.

-[LLL]SSS.
+SSS.
 "Substantiated complaint" means a complaint determined to be factual, based on an investigation of events.

-[MMM]TTT.
+TTT.
 "Supervision" means the direct observation and guidance of children at all times and requires being physically present with them.
 The only exception is school-age children who will have privacy in the use of bathrooms.

-[NNN]UUU.
+UUU.
 "Survey" means a representative of the licensing authority enters a child care facility, observes activity, examines the records and premises, interviews parents and staff members and records deficiencies.

-[OOO]VVV.
+VVV.
 "Toddler" means a child age 12 months to 24 months.

-[PPP]WWW.
+WWW.
 "U/L" means the underwriters laboratory, which is a standards organization which tests electrical and gas appliances for safety.

-[QQQ]XXX.
+XXX.
 "Unattended" means an educator is not physically present with a child or children under care.

-[RRR]YYY.
+YYY.
 "Unsubstantiated complaint" means a complaint not determined to be factual based on an investigation of events.

-[SSS]ZZZ.
-"Variance" means an allowance granted by the licensing authority to permit noncompliance with a specified regulation for the period of licensure.
+ZZZ.
+"Variance" means an allowance granted by the licensing authority to permit non-compliance with a specified regulation for the period of licensure.
 The granting of variances is at the sole discretion of the licensing authority.

-[TTT]AAAA.
-"Volunteer" means any person who is not employed by the child care facility [as a childcare educator], spends [less than six hours per week] six hours or less per week at the facility, is under direct physical supervision and is not counted in the facility ratio.
+AAAA.
+"Volunteer" means any person who is not employed by the child care facility, spends six hours or less per week at the facility, is under direct physical supervision and is not counted in the facility ratio.
 Anyone not fitting this description must meet all requirements for staff members or educator.

-[UUU]BBBB.
-"Waiver" means an allowance granted by the licensing authority to permit noncompliance with a specified regulation for a specified, limited period of time.
+BBBB.
+"Waiver" means an allowance granted by the licensing authority to permit non-compliance with a specified regulation for a specified, limited period of time.
 The granting of waivers is at the sole discretion of the licensing authority.